 Okay, maybe it was a little longer than last week, but I still wasn’t ready!
 She wasn’t even quite 15.

-Here are the stages I went through:
+Here are the stages I went through as I contemplated my daughter’s first date:

 - Shock.
 Wait.
 WHAT????